 Simply saying "Go to my opponent's third contention.
-They are wrong because . . . " is not enough.
-A debater must tell the judge what argument he is answering so that the judge understands the argument that the debater is making in response.
-This summary should be no longer than 5-10 seconds and should include the claim and a brief description of the warrant of the argument being answered.
+They are wrong because . . ." is not enough.
+A debater must tell the judge what argument they are answering so that the judge understands the argument that the debater is making in response.
+This is called sign posting, and should be no longer than 5-10 seconds and should include the claim and a brief description of the warrant of the argument being answered.
 This makes the premise the debater is challenging extremely clear to the judge.